zerotier/docs/docs/terraform/multicloud-quickstart.md

 <p align="center"><img src="https://i.imgur.com/dYCJLGa.png" alt="observe ran plan" width="75%"/></p>

 Congratulations!
-You have just succesfully created your first ZeroTier network using Terraform!
+You have just successfully created your first ZeroTier network using Terraform!
 Go over to
 [ZeroTier Central](https://my.zerotier.com) and check out your new network.
 Alice and Bob are both authorized onto the network, but don't